JonathanDelaney/Funky-Ducks/README.md

 If someone wants to add to the project they can fork off the main branch by following the instructons below.
 1. Go to the GitHub website and log in.
 2. Locate the [Repository](https://github.com/JonathanDelaney/Funked-Up-Chicks) used for this project.
-3. On the right-hand side of the Repository name, you'll see the 'Fork' button.
-It's located next to the 'Star' and 'Watch' buttons.
+3. On the right-hand side of the Repository name, you'll see the 'Fork' button next to the 'Star' and 'Watch' buttons.
 4. This will create a copy in your personal repository.
-5. Once you're finished making changes you can locate the 'New Pull Request' button just above the file listing in the original repository.
+5. Once you've finished making changes you can locate the 'New Pull Request' button just above the file listing in the original repository.

 ### Cloning
 For someone looking to clone the repository they would follow the steps outlined below.